(A resource guide for anyone whose children are detained at the Riverside Juvenile Hall)

 For expert legal representation on juvenile cases, please contact our Riverside County criminal attorneys.

-If your child was allegedly involved in a criminal activity, was arrested, and detained at a juvenile detention facility, the first thing you should do is consult with legal counsel.
+If your child was allegedly involved in a criminal activity, was arrested, and was detained at a juvenile detention facility, the first thing you should do is consult with legal counsel.
 Our Riverside criminal defense attorneys and Riverside DUI lawyers have extensive experience in juvenile criminal cases and will fight for your child's rights.

 After consulting with an attorney, it is important for you to work on gathering evidence that will prove the good character of your child.
 For example, certificate of achievements, trophies, report cards, and recommendation letters from teachers, employers, or religious leaders will be beneficial.